Geography of the Algarve: a brief overview

 To the west of Faro, the beaches are protected by beautiful rock formations.
 You can also find some grottoes here.
 The area from Faro to Lagos is also the most touristic one.

 In the southwest of the Algarve you can find the village of Sagres.
 Here you can find the Cape of St. Vincent, which is the most southwestern point of continental Europe.
 The west coast of the Algarve from Sagres to Odeceixe also is very different from the rest of the Algarve.
-This unspoiled part of the Algarve is called Costa Vicentina.
-If you like nature and the variety of its forms, you should explore this marvelous wild coast.
+This unspoiled stretch of coastline, known as Costa Vicentina, is ideal for nature lovers and hikers looking to explore the Algarve’s wilder side.

 Barrocal